 Native American interpreter Andrew Montour (name sound familiar?) was given one of the first land patents which later became Neville Island and Coraopolis.
 Later, in 1773, a settle by the name of John Meek was given a land grant from Virginia and it became Moon Township.

 Moon Township is home to Robert Morris University.
 It has also developed into a thriving and vibrant growing suburb of Pittsburgh.
-The Pittsburgh International Airport is shared by Moon Township and nearby Findley Township, as well as a USAF Air Base.
+The Pittsburgh International Airport is shared by Moon Township and nearby Findlay Township, as well as a USAF Air Base.